Everything (and only) what you need to know about cryptocurrency wallets

 Zashi has some special features that make it especially attractive for sex workers:

-- if you ever make a mistake and share your non-private (unshielded, or transparent) receive address for a client or customer to send you funds, Zashi automatically shields (makes private) your money for you.
-In the privacy coin ecosystem, we call this behavior “auto-shielding.”
+- Auto-shielding: if you ever share your non-private (unshielded, or transparent) receive address for any reason, such as for a client or customer to send you funds, Zashi automatically shields (makes private) your money for you.

-- every time you share your address with a client or customer from the app, Zashi automatically rotates your address for you and then keeps track of which addresses received money.
-We call this address auto-rotation, and it’s yet another way to help you avoid revealing information about who you are in case you ever communicate about your cryptocurrency addresses over unsecured communication channels (like texting).
+- Address auto-rotation: every time you share your shielded address with a client or customer from the app, Zashi automatically rotates your address for you and then keeps track of which addresses received money.
+This is yet another way to help you avoid revealing information about who you are by creating and managing multiple, independent, unique, unlinked cryptocurrency identities for you in a simple, nearly invisible-to-you interface.

-- you can “set and forget” extra and powerful privacy protections provided by the Tor Project from within the app itself.
+- Built-in Tor protection: you can “set and forget” extra and powerful privacy protections provided by the Tor Project from within the app itself, which makes it way, way harder for anyone to know that you’re even using Zcash in the first place.
 I highly recommend enabling this; the Electric Coin blog shows you how to enable Tor within Zashi.

 Cake Wallet: Privacy-focused Monero wallet app

-If, for some reason, you want to use Monero instead of (or in addition to) Zcash, or if you need a privacy-focused wallet app that can accept something other than Zcash, look at Cake Wallet.
+If you want to use Monero instead of (or in addition to) Zcash, or if you need a privacy-focused wallet app that can accept something other than the currencies supported by Zashi and NEAR together (like Monero), I suggest you look at Cake Wallet.

-Cake Wallet is perhaps most popular within the Monero community because, like Zashi, it is a self-custodial wallet app (although they call themselves “non-custodial,” which means the same thing) that supports address auto-rotation and has Tor integration built-in.
-Unlike Zashi, Cake Wallet supports a whole slew of different cryptocurrencies, including non-private cryptocurrencies like old school Bitcoin proper.
+Cake Wallet is perhaps most popular within the Monero community because, like Zashi, it is a self-custodial wallet app (although they call themselves “non-custodial,” which means the same thing) that also supports address auto-rotation and has Tor integration built-in.
+Unlike Zashi, Cake Wallet supports a whole slew of different cryptocurrencies without needing a DEX, including non-private cryptocurrencies like old school Bitcoin proper.
 This means that you need to know a little bit more about what you’re doing when you’re using Cake Wallet than when you’re using Zashi, but it’s still pretty easy to figure out.

-- in-app currency swaps via Trocador, a currency exchange proxy site.
+Cake Wallet does support in-app currency swaps provided by Trocador, a currency exchange proxy site.
 If you need to turn your Monero into Bitcoin, or your Bitcoin into Monero, you can use Trocador’s service from directly within the Cake Wallet app to do this easily.
 And you can turn on Cake Wallet’s built-in Tor support for extra protection when using Trocador.

 Using multiple wallet apps

-As I write this, the cryptocurrency ecosystem is very fragmented.
-Different wallet apps work with different cryptocurrencies, different “coins” are available on different “chains” as “tokens.”
-It’s all very confusing and annoying.
+As I write this, the cryptocurrency ecosystem is also still very fragmented.
+Different wallet apps work with different cryptocurrencies, and different “coins” are available on different “chains” (sometimes called “networks”) as “tokens.”
+It’s all very confusing and can get annoying and rather jargon-filled quickly.

 I personally use Zashi most often.
 After that, I use Cake Wallet.
 For what it’s worth, if you really want to explore wallets and feel comfortable getting a bit adventurous with your choices, I also like Edge Wallet and Ywallet.